dejaa1/SNR-yolo-moos-integration/README.md

 # Custom Maritime Search and Rescue Dataset

 This repository contains a custom Maritime Search and Rescue (SNR) dataset, specifically curated for object detection tasks using the YOLOv5 model.
-Additionally, the repository includes a MOOS-ivp wrapper for YOLOv5 to facilitate seamless integration with the MOOS-ivp framework.
+Additionally, the repository includes a MOOS-ivp wrapper for YOLOv5 and for OpenCV homography to facilitate seamless integration with the MOOS-ivp framework.

 ## Dataset